 With Picmonic, your high yield facts for medical school are all in one place – in your Picmonic account.
 Then, with just a click of the mouse, you can organize Picmonic videos by subject, keywords, ranking of how well you know the material and more.
 You can also search for any Picmonic, meaning no more hurriedly shuffling through a deck of cards or stack of notes to a topic.

 Once you’ve come to terms with the amount of information there will be, figure out how you most efficiently and effectively can master it.
-Do you need to read the lecture before class or rewrite your notes after?
+Understanding how to study in medical school will be your key to success in the long term.
+For example, will you need to read the lecture before class or rewrite your notes after?
+Are you a visual learner?
 Are you a strong note taker and can you keep up during lectures, or should you review recorded versions of them so you can slow it down or pause it?
 Do you learn better during a lecture or by reading notes, books, and other materials on your own?

-And do you study best alone or in groups?
+And do you study best alone or as part of study groups?

 This last question is especially important as it relates to who you’ll study with during medical school, if anyone.